deanveloper/alchemist/README.md

   -i string
         input file to read rules from
   -r string
-        rules: an inline way to declare rules, overrides -i -u string
+        rules to execute with, overrides -i
-        universe: the initial atoms in the universe
+  -u string
+        universe of atoms to start with
 ```

 <details><summary>Examples of rule sets:</summary>